flexiant/kdeploy/README.md

 How do I use kdeploy?
 ---------------------
+Download `kdeploy` and create a kubernetes configuration file, like the ones used by `kubectl`, using client certificates.
+If `kubectl` is working, `kdeploy` is working too.

 Upload the kubeware to a folder in github (we only support github for now)

 To deploy the application with a set of attributes use